JulienneHu/apps/ReadMe.md

   # This works once you firstly open docker or you have some changes in github
   docker pull  junhuuu/options:latest

-  # change file name in the SCRIPT_NAME to run different files
+  # change file name in the SCRIPT_NAME to run different files(Pay Attention To Lowercase And Uppercase)
   docker run -e DISPLAY=host.docker.internal:0 -e SCRIPT_NAME=pnl_new.py -v /tmp/.X11-unix:/tmp/.X11-unix -p 4000:80 junhuuu/options
   ```